A Week On An Island With Trojan Horse – The Summer School Reader

 The Summer Retreat 2024

-This year we’ll focus on the needs of making spaces for alternative and collective education.
-We do that by working on fostering the political and the collective.
+This year we’ll focused on the needs of making spaces for alternative and collective education.
+We did that by working on fostering the political and the collective.
 Deconstructing ideas of efficiency focusing on straight forward career paths, and established education mechanisms in design art and architecture.

-With the retreat, we aim to create an environment for self sustainable open education and peer-shared experience where participants can unwind, build meaningful connections, and openly share the everyday challenges and questions we find urgent at this moment.
-The week-long immersive program is meant to become a relaxing space to spend time together, encouraging experimentation and promoting a profound understanding of collectivism, care, and shared knowledge.
+With the retreat, our aim was to create an environment for self sustainable open education and peer-shared experience where participants can unwind, build meaningful connections, and openly share the everyday challenges and questions we found urgent at that moment.
+The week-long immersive program was meant to become a relaxing space to spend time together, encourage experimentation and promote a profound understanding of collectivism, care, and shared knowledge.

-Trojan Horse holds space aiming for equality, and invites multi generational cooperation, based on safer space practices and intersectionality principles.
+Trojan Horse aimed to hold space for equality, and invited multi generational cooperation, based on safer space practices and intersectionality principles.

-The island is a chance experience to take a break from everyday struggles with low threshold and in a self sustainable open education and peer-shared experience.
+The island became a chance experience to take a break from everyday struggles with low threshold and in a self sustainable open education and peer-shared experience.

 The Location